AriFordsham/GHCWiki/building/preparation/windows.md

 ### 64-bit

-Download and run the [ msys2 installer (64-bit)](http://sourceforge.net/projects/msys2/files/latest/download).
+Download and run the [ 64-bit MSYS2 installer](http://sourceforge.net/projects/msys2/files/latest/download).
 Be sure to open a mingw64 shell (see below).

 ### 32-bit